PratyayPande/cisce-java/README.md

 All code in this repository is free and is available for further contributions from everyone.

+If you want to contribute code to this repository please follow our contribution guidelines page.

 #### Downloading the repository
+*Option 1:* If you just need the code files without being linked to github, then you can go to the *Clone or Download* option at the top of this page and click on *Download ZIP*.

+*Option 2:* But if you want to be linked to this repository and be updated when the repository receives code improvements, updates, etc. You can follow the steps below.
+We recommend you to opt for option 2 since you can always easily update the repository using git.

 You need to have git preinstalled on your computer.
 You can verify the git installation by opening a terminal/command prompt and executing:
 ```
 git --version